pfackeldey/evermore/docs/binned_likelihood.md

 - **evm.Modifier**: Modifiers combine **evm.Effects** and **evm.Parameters** to
   modify data.

-The negative log-likelihood (NLL) function of Eq.{eq}`likelihood` can be implemented with evermore as follows:
+The negative log-likelihood (NLL) function of Eq.{eq}`likelihood` can be implemented with evermore as follows (copy & paste the following snippet to start write a _new_ statistical model):

 ```{code-block} python
 from jaxtyping import PyTree, Array